Candidate Members of the VMP/EMP Disk System of the Galaxy from the SkyMapper and SAGES Surveys: Results

 \subsection{v$_{\phi}$ vs. \rm{[Fe/H]}}

 Figure \ref{Fig:fehvphi} shows plots of stellar number density for our sample in the rotational velocity vs. photometric-metallicity plane.
-In the left panel, the rapidly rotating disk system (comprising both the thin and thick disk) is most visible for [Fe/H] $> -1$.
-In addition, as reported in the series of papers by \citet{An2020, An2021a, An2021b}, the MWTD, the Splashed Disk (SD), and a hint of the GSE substructure can be seen.
-However, The VMP/EMP stars in the rapidly rotating disk region (v$_{\phi} > 150$ \kms; the average value of rotational velocity for the MWTD from \citealt{Carollo2010}), are less visible than the other components.
-To make this feature more prominent, we applied an adaptive-kernel smoothing \citep[ASMOOTH; ][]{ebeling2006} procedure with the minimal number of pixels to be covered by the kernel (``PAR" parameter) set to 2.8, and an unsharp-masking procedure\footnote{The unsharp-masking procedure subtracts a blurred copy of the image and re-scales the image to obtain the same contrast of large (low-frequency) structures as in the input image.
-This is equivalent to adding a high-pass filtered image and thus sharpens the image.
-The ``Radius (Sigma)" parameter is the standard deviation (blur radius) of the Gaussian blur that is subtracted.
-The ``Mask Weight" parameter determines the strength of filtering, where ``Mask Weight" = 1 would be an infinite weight of the high-pass filtered image that is added -- see \url{https://imagej.nih.gov/ij/developer/api/ij/ij/plugin/filter/UnsharpMask.html}.} to the density maps with ``Radius (Sigma)" = 30 pixels and ``Mask Weight" = 0.6, using the \texttt{Fiji} image processing package\footnote{\url{https://imagej.net/software/fiji/}}, as shown in the right panel.
-The VMP/EMP disk system is now more evident.
+The top panel indicates the total combined SMSS/SAGES sample color-coded on a logarithmic scale.
+The rapidly rotating canonical disk system (comprising both the thin and thick disk) is most visible for [Fe/H] $> -1$.
+In addition, as reported in the series of papers by \citet{An2020, An2021a, An2021b}, the MWTD, the Splashed Disk (SD), and a hint of the GSE substructure can be seen in the black dashed ellipses.
+However, the VMP/EMP stars in the rapidly rotating disk region (v$_{\phi} > 150$ \kms; the average value of rotational velocity for the MWTD from \citealt{Carollo2010}), are less visible in the number density map than the other components.
+Thus, we represent the $\sim$2,150 highly prograde VMP/EMP candidates with white circles (out of a total number of about 12,700 VMP/EMP stars).
+The middle and bottom panels are the same v$_{\phi}$ vs. [Fe/H] plane, but for dwarfs and giants, respectively.
+There are about 2,800 total VMP/EMP dwarfs and 9,900 total VMP/EMP giants.
+The subsets of these stars with v$_{\phi} > 150$ \kms\ are roughly 650 VMP/EMP dwarfs and 1,500 VMP/EMP giants, respectively.
+We point out that, at this stage, we have not separated the VMP/EMP stars with disk-like orbits from those with halo-like orbits.
+However, from inspection of the middle and bottom panels, it is clear that the distribution of rotational velocity for the VMP/EMP giants (which are expected to contain a greater fraction of halo-like orbits) in the bottom panel stands in contrast to that of the VMP/EMP dwarfs, seen in the middle panel.